trueheart78/trueheart78.com/resume.md

 ### :gem: Gem Lookup

-Simple but effective command line tool that looks up gem details using [RubyGems.org's public API][ruby-gems-api] and displays the results in an emoji-filled fashion.
+Simple and effective gem intended to be used as a command line tool.
+It looks up gem details using [RubyGems.org's public API][ruby-gems-api] and displays the results in an emoji-filled fashion.
 Makes concurrent requests and obeys the rate limit via it's batching feature.

 * RubyGems: [Gem Lookup][gem-lookup-ruby-gems]
 * Source: [GitHub][gem-lookup-source]